Lasting Power of Attorney Disagreements

 Initiating a dispute

-The process of disputing a Lasting Power of Attorney claim or making (or responding) a Court of Protection application can be complex and it will begin with gathering the necessary background information.
+The process of disputing a Lasting Power of Attorney claim or making (or responding to) a Court of Protection application can be complex, and it will begin with gathering the necessary background information.

 We will need to see the original LPA or deputyship order and any evidence you can bring to support your side of the dispute or concerns.
 We will use this information to help inform the best way forward to build the strongest possible case.